Search Results

 Julia's Run April 28, 2024 Julia's Run for Children celebrates the legacy of Julia Rusinek and embraces the ideals for which she lived.
 Julia was a student at Yale College, and she dedicated her summers and her free time to working with or on behalf of underprivileged children.
 Join us on Sunday, April 28 at 9:30am in New Haven's historic Edgewood Park for the in-person return of this beloved run!
 The proceeds of this event will support all of LEAP's future programming.
 With the recent opening of Q House, our LEAP kids are busy learning and building community together.
 Run with us to support their growth and achievements!
 The 5k timed run, two mile untimed walk, and free Kids Fun Run courses will stay within the beautiful and historic Edgewood Park.
 The 5k distance is computer timed, which you can run or walk.
 Participants are eligible for awards.
 The new two mile untimed walk is designed for all ages.
 Don't wait to buy your tickets - prices go up on April 1st!
 For more information and registration: Thank you to our Julia's Run sponsors: Click Here!
 Partner Level Sponsors Mentor Level Sponsors Dr. Cynthia Mann Friend Level Sponsor In-Kind Sponsors

-- Swim Instructors | LEAP New Haven
+- About | LEAP New Haven | Youth Agency

 - Staff Only Leap 2020